bneiluj/TheHumblePotato/README.md

 The Thot Leader Dividend. 🤑

-💸 BETTER INTEREST THAN COMPOUND FINANCE 💰
+💸 BETTER INTERESTS THAN COMPOUND FINANCE 💰

 `The Humble Potato passes hands as thought leaders pass off the burden of paying for their thoughtlessness.`